aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
 	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
-	- **Network and proxy options**: Here you can configure advanced network options and proxy settings.
-		- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
-		- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
-		- **Force basic authentication** Set basic authentication headers to avoid problems with negotiation or digest authentication with servers like OS X. This is only recommended if you use a secure HTTPS connection, otherwise passwords are sent in cleartext.
-		- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication.
-		- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.

 - *Sync settings*:
 	- Synchronization settings
 		- **Outlook -> Server (Replicate):** syncronizes everything from Outlook to the server (one way)